 Lecture: This course will adopt a flipped classroom model, where the lecture content is delivered to you via topical videos on Canvas, which you will watch prior to the lecture period.
 This will free up time in the scheduled lecture period for working through problems, which is the most important component of building skill in organic chemistry, but which students are often left largely to their own devices to navigate.
+Brief Canvas check-in assignments worth optional points that can be substituted for a portion of exams grades will be due prior to lecture to check that you are keeping up with the material.

 Attendance in lecture is critical, as this is where we will engage with the broad range of topics covered in the course, and where I will make clear the level of mastery that I will be expecting to see from you when exam time rolls around.
 While missing lecture will not directly impact your grade if an assessment is not being given, frequent absences will substantially increase the likelihood that you will not perform well on exams.
 There will also be exercises during lecture that can be submitted for optional points to be substituted for a portion of exam grades, giving you a buffer if you are concerned about your exam performance.

 Lab: Unlike a lecture course in which a student can in principle learn the necessary material without being physically present during the lecture period, attendance in lab is a fundamental requirement.
 In the event that you must miss lab, you must let me know as soon as you are aware of the absence.
-For the first excused absence with acceptable documentation (doctor's note, police report, etc.) there will not be a direct grade penalty, since the lowest overall lab score (prelab + attendance + report) is dropped.
+For the first lab absence there will not be a direct grade penalty, since the lowest overall lab score (prelab + attendance + report) is dropped.
 In the event of a second absence, the student will receive a zero for the relevant lab that cannot be dropped.
 Three lab absences will result in an automatic failing grade in the course.